Terminal MS Degree in

 ---|---|---|

 PSYC 6700 Health Psychology I | The primary purpose of PSYC 6700 is to introduce the study of health psychology by examining how biological, psychological, and social factors interact with and affect the efforts people make in promoting good health and preventing illness, the treatment people receive for medical problems, how effectively people cope with and reduce stress and pain, and the recovery, rehabilitation, and psychosocial adjustment of patients with serious health problems.
-[Note: Although the PSYC 6700 course requirement for the 4+1 MS in Behavioral Health is waived for students who successfully complete PSYC 3530 Introduction to Health Psychology while they are undergraduate students at Tulane, credits do not count toward the graduate degree.] | Fall |
+[Note: Although the PSYC 6700 course requirement for the terminal MS in Behavioral Health is waived for students who successfully complete PSYC 3530 Introduction to Health Psychology while they are undergraduate students at Tulane, credits do not count toward the graduate degree.] | Fall |

 PSYC 6710 Health Psychology II | PSYC 6710 delves more deeply into contemporary topics in health psychology with direct relevance to the priorities outlined in recent healthcare reforms. | Spring |

-PSYC 6090 Univariate Statistics | PSYC 6090 is an introductory graduate-level course in applied statistics designed to prepare students to understand statistical results presented in journal articles and research reports, to select and conduct statistical analyses for methodology courses as well as independent research, to interpret the results of these analyses, and to think critically about the use of statistical analyses in studies reported in the media or in scientific journals.
-[Note: Although the PSYC 6090 requirement for the 4+1 MS in Behavioral Health is waived for students who successfully complete the PSYC 3090-4090 sequence while they are undergraduate students at Tulane, credits do not count toward the graduate degree.] | Fall |
+PSYC 6090 Univariate Statistics I | PSYC 6090 is an introductory graduate-level course in applied statistics designed to prepare students to understand statistical results presented in journal articles and research reports, to select and conduct statistical analyses for methodology courses as well as independent research, to interpret the results of these analyses, and to think critically about the use of statistical analyses in studies reported in the media or in scientific journals.
+[Note: Although the PSYC 6090 requirement for the terminal MS in Behavioral Health is waived for students who successfully complete the PSYC 3090-4090 sequence while they are undergraduate students at Tulane, credits do not count toward the graduate degree.] | Fall |

 PSYC 6100 Clinical and Community-Based Research Methods | PSYC 6100 is a graduate-level introduction to psychology research methods, with an emphasis on those methods most relevant to clinical and community settings, especially focused on physical or mental health.
 [Note: During spring semesters in which PSYC 6100 is not offered, students may take PSYC 6110 Univariate Statistics II as a substitute.
 PSYC 6110 is an intermediate-level statistics course that focuses on the design of experiments and interpretation of research results.] | Spring |

-PSYC 6810 Professional Issues for MS Students | This 3-credit course is designed for 4+1 master’s students in Behavioral Health and Psychological Science to help them utilize and apply their skills and knowledge of psychology and to help prepare them for their future professions. | Varies |
+PSYC 6230 Professional Issues for MS Students | This 3-credit course is designed for terminal master’s students in Behavioral Health and Psychological Science to help them utilize and apply their skills and knowledge of psychology and to help prepare them for their future professions. | Fall |

-The non-thesis track comprises 30 graduate credit hours (10 graduate courses).
-No thesis is required.
-The average completion time in this track is 9 months (i.e., almost all students can finish the coursework in two semesters if they completed two graduate courses during their senior year).
-In addition to the core courses discussed in the “Core Components of Program” section above, non-thesis students admitted to the 4+1 terminal Master of Science program in Behavioral Health complete at least TWO of the following six school psychology graduate-level courses:
+In addition to the five core courses discussed in the “Core Components of Program” section above, non-thesis students admitted to the terminal Master of Science program in Behavioral Health complete at least TWO of the following six School Psychology graduate-level courses:

 1. PSYC 6590 Stress & Trauma